- All competitors must wear an approved Personal Floatation Device. A belt PFD is acceptable.

 - Course may be triangle, square, M or out and back around buoys.

-- The Final Male and Female SERIES Champions will be determined from their respective five (5) best finishes throughout the race series.
+- The Final Male and Female SERIES Champions will be determined by total points earned throughout the race series (all races count).
 Only Elite Racers will qualify based on overall scores at each race.

-- Category Champions will also be determined on their 5 best races.
+- Category Champions will also be determined on their total points earned throughout the season (all races count).